Howard University Galleries & The Works of Grace Halsell

 Howard University Collections in Detail

-Howard University serves as the literary executor of the works of Grace Halsell.
+Howard University owns the copyrights to the works of Grace Halsell.
 Ms. Halsell was an investigatory journalist and author.
 She was a pioneer of undercover journalism and documented her experiences in ten books:

 Grace Halsell (1969).
 Soul Sister: The Journal of a White Woman Who Turned Herself Black and Went to Live and Work in Harlem and Mississippi - Halsell dyed her skin and lived as an African American woman during the Civil Rights Movement.